Looking for Best Practices of Using Default Salesforce Functionality?

-Salesforce has become McDonald’s in cloud-based software world and its innovativeness never ceases to amaze.
+Salesforce has become McDonald’s in the cloud-based software world and its innovativeness never ceases to amaze.

 Not only this company has managed to grow from a garage-based SaaS startup to the self-sufficient ecosystem with $297 million of operating income, but, also, it continues to surprise with sums invested into new companies purchases like Slack ($27, 7 billion), and Acumen Solutions ($570 million) that took place in December, 2020 alone.